 The Nu Gundam comes from the animated movie Mobile Suit Gundam: Char’s Counterattack.
 It was released in 1988, the year when I was still a young lad.
 I was already studying abroad and it was extremely difficult to get a hold of anime news and merchandises (before the time of the internet).
 A friend of mine from Hong Kong sent me a booklet and a 1/144 model kit of the Nu Gundam soon after it was released in 1989.
 I was so moved that I think I cried ^^;

 I think it might be difficult for others to comprehend why I love the anime series Gundam so much.
 Some people also asked me why I spend so much money buying the model kits and not building them.
 It is hard to explain but I guess since I grew up with anime, I had lots of fond memories of my childhood associated with these plastic toys and sci-fi animated TV series.
 I guess it is a connection that I still like to keep.
-The smell of the plastic when you first open a box of gunpla, the graphically rich representation of the construction manual, the awesome box art and all the commercial photography of the product printed around the box, all make up the experience of having a gunpla.
+The smell of the plastic when you first open a box of gunpla, the graphically rich representation of the construction manual, the awesome box art and all the commercial photography of the product printed on the box, all make up the experience of having a gunpla.

 I couldn’t afford to get tons of gunplas when I was growing up.
 I might have had 15 or 20 in total.
 Now that I can afford to get them, I guess it is my way of compensating myself for not having enough when I was growing up?!
 Gee… maybe I am over doing it, I guess I will have to write another blog post to report on the overindulgence of gunpla purchasing soon ^^;